Newborn | when does it get easier?!

 Look into co-sleeping.

-After that initial week with Léo I had no idea how we were going to carry on functioning.
+After that initial few days with Léo I had no idea how we were actually going to carry on functioning.

 Co-sleeping is when your baby sleeps in the same room as you.
 Perhaps next to your bed in a side cot like this…